 Read on to find out how to fix a weirdly-edited photo using the handy Restore tool.

 Step 2: Yikes!
-Looks like you have gone a little too far this time.
+Looks like you have gone a little too far.
 Time to restore your photo to its original glory.
 Head to the Reshape function on the main menu bar.

 Step 3: Once you're in the Reshape menu, select the Restore function.